 The "Friends" decided to commemorate the opening of Oriel y Parc Landscape Gallery by commissioning a piece of music for a Guitar group.
 The piece celebrates the return to Pembrokeshire of works from the Sutherland Collection left to Pembrokeshire from whence came their inspiration.

 The music commissioned from James Crisp evokes not only the landscape of Pembrokeshire, but also Graham Sutherland's personal vision of this land.
+An introductory piece of the music can be played from HERE.

 The music composition and its performance has been made possible by the generous contributions of many of the "Friends", businesses and individuals living and working in St Davids to whom we would like to express our grateful thanks.
 We record their patronage by listing their names alphabetically below: